Liliana-Kovchur/rsschool-cv/cv.md

 English
 ---------
-1. English Upper-Intermediate Intermediate, at the Academy  I had intensively studied business English for 3 years, took courses on E-government in English, freely communicated with foreign professors.
+1. English Upper-Intermediate, at the Academy  I had intensively studied business English for 3 years, took courses on E-government in English, freely communicated with foreign professors.